 The levels neatly replicate a number of common domestic environments with a clear path to advance through, with even the game’s maze level not feeling too maze-like.
-The levels are exactly as big they ever need to be and though some do feel far smaller than the others, they are still rich enough in detail to be interesting.
+The levels are exactly as big as they ever need to be.
+Though some do feel far smaller than others, they are still rich enough in detail to be interesting.

 There is honestly nothing really to fault with either the art style or the soundtrack; they both serve the game remarkably well even if neither elevate the game any higher.